Select Page

 What is the cost, and where did the money come from?

-The current estimated project cost is approximately $9.3 million.
+The current estimated project cost is approximately $9.8 million.
 The MCLS Board of Trustees set aside $5.5 million from the library’s Building and Maintenance Fund and an additional $500,000 from our Legacy Fund, which is accumulated by unrestricted large donations made to the library.
-The remaining $3.3 million will come from grants and donations.
+The remaining funds have come from grants and donations.

 Are you adding square footage to the building?